-Although the 2017 series encouraged acts to sing their own songs, acts from past series have claimed song choices at times can be limited.
+Although more recent series have encouraged acts to sing their own songs, acts from past seasons have claimed song choices at times can be limited.

 Frankie Cocozza, who appeared on the show in 2011, said: “They wouldn’t let me do the songs I wanted to do, they wouldn’t let me wear what I wanted to, and I was just too much of a pussy to say no."

 He explained: “The judges don’t pick songs and stuff, they’ll be told to choose between four.
 It’s ridiculous, actually ridiculous.”